camille-le/interview-prep/DSA/strings.md

 For a common list of string operations, see this list here: https://www.w3schools.com/python/python_ref_string.asp Below are some methods that may be used in an interviewing context.
+- In python, strings are immutable.
+- It takes `O(n)` to cast a string to a list.
+- Lists of characters are mutable

 ### Python String Iteration
 Without splitting the text, this loop will print over each character in a new line: